-Students who are pursuing a program of study in one college at UAHuntsville and who desire to change to a program in another college may petition to do so by completing a Request for Change of College form at the Student Service Center (Charger Central-UC 118).
+Students who are pursuing a program of study in one college at UAH and who desire to change to a program in another college may petition to do so by completing a Request for Change of College form at the Student Service Center (Charger Central-CTC 118).
 Students should seek academic advisement prior to requesting a change to avoid the possibility of losing credits.
 Application of previously earned credits toward the new program will be finally determined after the transfer has been approved.

-5.5 CREDIT BY EXAMINATION
+5.5 Credit by Examination

 Undergraduate students may obtain up to one-fourth of their degree (32 semester hours) by examination.
-There are four alternatives by which students may gain credit through examination at UAHuntsville: The Advanced Placement (AP) Program, the College Level Examination Program (CLEP), the International Baccalaureate (IB), and departmental examinations.
+There are four alternatives by which students may gain credit through examination at UAH: the Advanced Placement (AP) Program, the College Level Examination Program (CLEP), the International Baccalaureate (IB), and departmental examinations.
 Credit by examination is not allowed, however, for the following: (1) to receive credit when a student has successfully completed a course at a higher level than the one being challenged, (2) to raise a passing grade, (3) to remove failures received in a course during the period of current enrollment, or (4) to satisfy the residence requirements for graduation.

-5.5.1 ADVANCED PLACEMENT PROGRAM
+5.5.1 Advanced Placement Program

-Several UAHuntsville departments will award credit to students who have earned acceptable scores on Advanced Placement (AP) Program examinations of the College Entrance Examination Board.
+Several UAH departments will award credit to students who have earned acceptable scores on Advanced Placement (AP) Program examinations of the College Entrance Examination Board.
 The areas in which credit is presently awarded are biological sciences, chemistry, history, mathematics, physics, English, French, computer science, psychology and Spanish.
 Credit, if awarded, will be recorded without grades or quality points and will not, therefore, be included in calculation of the grade-point average.

-5.5.2 COLLEGE LEVEL EXAMINATION PROGRAM
+5.5.2 College Level Examination Program

+Location: Wilson Hall, room 225A

-Location: Office of Instructional and Testing Services
+Office of Instructional and Testing Services Phone: (256) 824-6725